AvaloniaUI/Avalonia/Documentation/build.md

 This command will generate nuget packages and push them into a local NuGet automatically.
 To use these packages use `9999.0.0-localbuild` package version.
 Each time local changes are made to Avalonia, running this command again will replace old packages and reset cache for the same version.

+## Browser

+To build and run browser/wasm projects, it's necessary to install NodeJS.
+You can find latest LTS on https://nodejs.org/.

+## Windows

+It is possible to run some .NET Framework samples and tests using .NET Framework SDK.
+You need to install at least 4.7 SDK.